naugtur/xhr/README.md

 ### `options.timeout`

-A numeric timeout to use for this xhr request.
+Number of miliseconds to wait for response.
 Defaults to 0 (no timeout).
 Ignored when `options.sync` is true.

 ### `options.json`